NathanJargon/CORextractor/README.md

 Tesseract Text Extractor is a tool for extracting text from images and documents.
 It utilizes the power of Tesseract OCR, an open-source Optical Character Recognition engine, to perform text recognition and extraction.

+## Q&A

+### A. How accurate exactly does this extract images?
+And will it work with different inputs?

+**Since it is given to have the same documentation format, yes it will definitely work with inputs.
+Whatsoever, inputs with accent letters will have to manually be checked as it is inaccurate when it comes to ISO detection.**

+### B. How will you implement this in a website?

+**Same as usual... but actually, I am having problem with flask compatibility so I will have to deal with that and maybe I will still use flask for the database.
+Regardless, it is still being planned.**

+### C. What library is used on this?

+**The library used on this is pytesseract—a popular OCR for image-to-text tool.
+Lastly, we used pdf-to-image module for the OCR tool to use on (it can be anything, there are a lot of library that can do this).**

 ## Features

 - Extract text from images, scanned documents, and PDF files.